 Prior to coming to the General Conference in 2001, Heather-Dawn held the position of Children's and Women's Ministries director for five years for the Caribbean Union Conference located on the twin island republic of Trinidad and Tobago.
 Heather-Dawn earned a master's degree in leadership with emphasis in pastoral care to women.
-She is presently a candidate for a doctorate degree in leadership.
+She is presently a candidate for a doctorate degree in Inter-Cultural Studies.

 Heather-Dawn loves air travel, reading, embroidery, scrapbooking, and stamp collecting and she enjoys ministry to women.
 As she travels the world she has three passions – to see more women involved in evangelism, to encourage women to be involved in ministry to others – especially young women, and to share the joy that God has given her in spite of life's many challenges.
 Her favorite word is JOY and her favorite saying is "Don't let anyone steal your joy."

 Raquel Queiroz da Costa Arrais presently holds the position of associate director for Women's Ministries at the General Conference of Seventh-day Adventists.
 Raquel Arrais is the wife of Pastor Jonas Arrais who is the associate ministerial secretary at the General Conference and both were elected to their current positions in 2005.
 They have two sons, Tiago and Andre, daughters' in-law, Paula and Natalia, and four young grandchildren.
 Raquel grew up in a pastoral family and is a third generation Seventh-day Adventist.